zunxbt/boundless-prover/README.md

     just broker up ./.env.broker.base
     ```

-**Note : This is the basic stuff, your node will run fine now but I still need to add more things here, so u should better to check this guide back later**
+**Note : This is the basic stuff, your node will run fine now but I still need to add more things here, so u should check this guide back later**